str1ng-th3ory/Caribou_Crossing_Lake/README.md

 <sup>*</sup>Correspondence Author

-Code, derived products, and figure scripts supporting analyses of how dynamic lake ice conditions shape caribou crossing and circumnavigation behavior at Contwoyto Lake in the Canadian Arctic.
-This repository contains materials supporting the manuscript.
+This repository contains code, derived products, and figure scripts supporting the analyses in the manuscript:

+**Dynamic Lake Ice Conditions Shape Caribou Water-Crossing Behavior in the Arctic**

+The workflow links long-term caribou GPS tracking data with MODIS-derived lake albedo dynamics to identify lake-crossing and circumnavigation events at Contwoyto Lake and to quantify how seasonal ice conditions shape movement decisions.

 ---

 ## Abstract
 Successful animal migration hinges on navigation and decision-making in dynamic environments.
 Yet, how individuals navigate transient, fine-scale landscape barriers, such as seasonally ice-covered water bodies, remains poorly understood.
 Understanding these responses is critical for forecasting migration routes and connectivity under global change.
 In the Arctic, rising temperatures are causing earlier ice melt and later freeze-up, reshaping landscape permeability and potentially disrupting migration routes for overland migrants, such as barren-ground caribou (Rangifer tarandus), a keystone Arctic species, which relies on frozen lakes and rivers for efficient spring travel to calving grounds.
 While caribou generally prefer ice to open water, behavioral responses to changing ice conditions have not been quantitatively assessed.
 We analyzed 20 years (2001-2021) of GPS data for 406 adult caribou and daily MODIS land surface albedo to examine lake-crossing decisions at Contwoyto Lake, a long (>100 km) glacial lake in northern Canada.
 We classified transit events as crossing or circumnavigation based on GPS trajectories relative to lake boundaries and linked behavioral decisions to spatially and temporally resolved ice conditions.
 Our models revealed distinct seasonal drivers.
 Spring crossing decisions were shaped by intermediate-scale ice conditions, with a behavioral threshold at a path-averaged annual albedo percentile rank of 0.56, corresponding to intermediate late-spring melt conditions when lake ice transitions from continuous cover toward fragmented surfaces.
 In fall, when the lake was ice-free, movement-related factors such as relative speeds along alternative routes better explained behavior.
 Our findings show how ice acts as a seasonal behavior filter, shaping functional connectivity through perceptual and energetic constraints.
 Although developed for caribou, this framework is transferable across species and systems.
 By linking high-resolution, spatiotemporal remote sensing to individual behavior, our framework identifies quantitative behavioral thresholds in response to dynamic, climate-sensitive landscape features, supporting predictive monitoring of climate-driven shifts in migratory behavior and emerging constraints on movement.

+---

+## Repository overview

+This repository is intended as a transparent analysis archive for the manuscript.
+It includes the scripts used to preprocess environmental data, identify lake-use events, build event-level datasets, fit predictive models, and generate manuscript figures.

+Because some input data are restricted and several steps require manual review, this repository should not be interpreted as a one-click fully automated pipeline.
+Instead, it provides the full analytical logic, code base, and derived files needed to understand and reproduce the workflow as closely as possible.

 ---